elixir-lang/elixir-lang.github.com/getting-started/protocols.markdown

 end
 ```

-Now all data types (including structs) that we have not implemented the `Blank` protocol for will be considered non-blank.
+Now all data types (including structs) that we have not implemented the `Blank` protocol will be considered non-blank.
+In contrast to `@derive`, falling back to `Any` is opt-out: all data types get a pre-defined behaviour unless they provide their own implementation of the protocol.
+Which technique is best depends on the use case but, given Elixir developers prefer explicit over implicit, you may see many libraries pushing towards the `@derive` approach.

 ## Built-in protocols